datacommonsorg/data/scripts/us_fda/drugs/README.md

       * Strength node → "ingred1","ingred2"
 * ReferenceDrug is ingested as isAvailableGenerically boolean property of Drug
 * Drug name is ingested as drugName text property of Drug
-* Drug Name is used to search for the corresponding chemblID in order to form an existing DCID already in the KG
+* Drug Name is used to search for the corresponding ChEMBL ID in order to form an existing DCID already in the KG
-  * To get the ChemblID, a dictionary of chemblIDs is created from chembl_27.0_molecules.ttl from chembl DB
+  * To get the ChEMBL ID, a dictionary of ChEMBL IDs is created from chembl_27.0_molecules.ttl from ChEMBL DB
-  * If the drugName is not in the dict, then the chembl python API is used to search for the drugName
+  * If the drugName is not in the dict, then the ChEMBL python API is used to search for the drugName
   * Drugs whose names are not found by the two pass search system have a new DCID created for them based on a sanitized version of the drugName and will become new Drug nodes in the KG instead of appending to existing ones
 * ActiveIngredients are appended list of text properties to each Drug node
 * ReferenceStandard is ingested as the boolean Drug property called isReferenceStandard